MisterCoffey/MisterCoffey.github.io/_posts/2017-04-25-BaseballCapstone.md

 A popular measure for assessing inequality among populations is the Gini coefficient.
 A Gini coefficient of 1.0 means complete income inequality in a population; a Gini coefficient of 0.0 means complete equality.

 We can apply the Gini coefficient to every baseball team from 1985-2016.
 It shows that team baseball salaries tend towards more inequality than less.
-Not only that, inequality is greater in the Moneyball era than before the Moneyball era (The Moneyball era beginning with the Oakland A's use of data science analysis in the 2002).
+Not only that, inequality is greater in the so-called Moneyball era than before the Moneyball era (The Moneyball era beginning with the Oakland A's use of data science analysis in the 2002).

 ![MeanSalary](../images/ProjectCapstone/Gini.png)